 Money, Markets and Mortality

-I won’t go into the unpleasant details and I’ll keep their identities private, but last month, two of my close friends lost their respective wives to cancer.
-Both women died, days apart in January.
+I won’t go into the unpleasant details and I’ll keep their identities private, but two of my close friends recently lost their respective wives to cancer.
+Both women died, days apart.
 For nearly 40 years, these couples were like family to me.

 My grief-stricken pals have been asking me for advice, to deal with the financial aftermath.
 That’s how I got the idea for my column today.